izivkov/DynamicResourceTranslator/README.md

 ```

 ## Adding a Custom Translation Engine
-By default, the library uses the built-in `BushTranslationEngine`, based on [this library](https://github.com/therealbush/translator) library.
+By default, the library uses the built-in `BushTranslationEngine`, based on [this](https://github.com/therealbush/translator) library.
 You can provide your own translation engine for customized translations.
 For the purposes of illustration, here’s a trivial engine that converts all strings to uppercase.